brandtkeller/Thermostat-Master/README.md

 ## TO DO
 * In-place updates
-    * Settings
-        * We can see if the schedule for the settings is on the master and update them.
-        * The above will handle instant changes.
+    * POST /Schedules should create a schedule and all 7 settings
+    * schedule object should initialize a schedule with settings
+    * PUT /Settings/{id} should create schedule object and call MasterDAO.ModifyScheduleOnMaster(Schedule temp)
+    * Move that logic from thermostat constructor to schedule constructor
 * Modify thermostat model to include locality and address
+* Delete Schedule should delete assigned settings
 * Database error handling - IE do not allow removing schedule if assigned to a thermostat
 * Raspberry Pi GPIO integration
 * Automation Hub Backend